gabebruno/users-crud-jwt-nodejs/README.md

 npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all
 ```

-#### And for the last... open your Postman, Insomnia, VS Code, whatever and try the endpoints.
+#### And for the last... open your Postman, Insomnia, VS Code, whatever and try the endpoints, begining with register route.

 ** **